carrv/carrv.github.io/2022/index.md

 [HotCRP](https://carrv2022.hotcrp.com).
 Submissions
 in PDF format must be limited to 6 pages including figures and tables, plus as many pages as needed for references.
-Papers must be in PDF format and should include title, authors and affiliation, e-mail address of the contact author.
+Papers must be in PDF format and should **NOT** include title, authors and affiliation, e-mail address of the contact author.

 Papers must be formatted in accordance to the ACM two column